fchauvel/rasp-machine/docs/example.md

 ```

 This code cannot be directly run on the RASP machine.
 To do so, we
-need to produce an "executable", that is a sequence of integer that
+need to produce "machine code" (i.e., an executable file), that is a
-we can then load into memory.
-Provided we save the code above in a
+sequence of integers that we can then load into memory.
+Provided we
-file named `multiplication.asm`, we can assemble it into such a "RASP
+save the code above in a file named `multiplication.asm`, we can
-executable" file using:
+assemble it into such a "RASP executable" file using:

 ```shell-session
 $ rasp assemble samples/multiplication.asm